Erie County's $90 Million Problem Starts With the Tax Breaks Nobody Talks About

 The pattern becomes clearer when you look at who’s giving and who’s getting.

-Forty percent of Erie County IDA beneficiaries also donated to political campaigns.
+Forty percent of Erie County IDA beneficiaries also donated to political campaigns — more than three times the 13 percent baseline donation rate for New York businesses generally, based on Census County Business Patterns data.
 The county’s pay-to-play score — a metric combining donor rates, exemption concentration, and governance overlap — ranks it 26th out of New York’s 104 IDAs.

 Harris Beach PLLC, the law firm that serves as ECIDA general counsel, earned an estimated $3.7 to $4.9 million from the agency between 2017 and 2022.
-During the same period, the firm directed $79,850 in campaign contributions to the officials who appoint the board it advises.
-The firm’s fees are paid by the applicant companies, not the agency — meaning the more projects approved, the more Harris Beach earns.
-The agency’s own procurement reports show only $472,525 in payments, confirming that 87 percent of the firm’s fees are invisible to public reporting.
+During the same period, partners at the firm contributed $79,850 to committees affiliated with the officials who appoint the board it advises.
+The firm’s fees are paid by the applicant companies, not the agency — meaning the firm earns revenue only when projects are approved.
+The agency’s own PARIS procurement filings show $472,525 in payments over the same period; the remaining estimated $3.2–4.4 million was paid directly by applicant companies and does not appear in agency procurement records, a gap that results from how IDA counsel fees are structured rather than from disclosure requirements specific to this firm.

 Mark Poloncarz, who during his 2011 county executive campaign called the Harris Beach arrangement “pay to play at its base level,” retained the firm after winning office.
 It has served continuously under both Republican and Democratic administrations.
 The donations simply redirected to the new power holders.